-Here’s a nightmare scenario that keeps too many WordPress site owners from properly maintaining their websites:
+Are you wondering what a WordPress child theme is and whether or not you need one?
+If so, consider this nightmare scenario that keeps too many WordPress site owners from properly updating their websites:

 You log in to your WordPress dashboard and notice that an update is available for your theme.
 You know that updates are good and you want to keep your site secure, so you click the “upgrade” button and wait while WordPress does its thing.